CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

 Summary
 -----------
-In this exercise, you've successfully added the existing Azure Stack HCI cluster to your Windows Admin Center, checked the registration status of the Cluster via PowerShell and registered the Windows Admin Center in Azure.
+In this exercise, you've successfully added the existing Azure Stack HCI cluster to your Windows Admin Center, checked the registration status of the Cluster via PowerShell, registered the Windows Admin Center in Azure and Verified this integration.

 With this completed, you can now move on to the next exercise.